ankd-k/atcoder-ts/README.md

 5. copy and paste to atcoder's editor

 ## Feature
-- testing program on your local repo
+- testing program on your local pc
 - enable using stdin

 ## Ref